qiskit-community/ffsim/README.md

 ## Supported platforms

-ffsim is supported on Linux, MacOS, and the Windows Subsystem for Linux (WSL).
+ffsim is supported on Linux, macOS, and the Windows Subsystem for Linux (WSL).
 It is not supported on Windows.

 ## Installation